leiqunni/GoogleMapsTimelineActivityViewer/README.md

 - View statistics about your movements and visited places

 ## How to Use
-1. First, download your Google Maps Timeline data from Google Takeout
+1. First, export `location-history.json` from the Google Maps application on your smartphone
 2. Clone or download this repository
-3. Configure your Google Maps API key in the `conf.php` file
+3. Set up your Google Maps API key in the `index.html` file
-4. Launch a local web server (see instructions below)
+4. Start a local web server (see instructions below)
 5. Open the application in your browser and import your JSON data
 6. Explore your location history through the interactive interface

 ### Google Maps API Key Setup
-1. Open the `conf.php` file in a text editor
+1. Open the `index.html` file in a text editor
-2. Find the API key configuration section
-3. Enter your Google Maps API key in the designated field
+2. Replace "YOUR API KEY" with your Google Maps API key
-4. Save the file
+3. Save the file

 Note: You need a valid Google Maps API key to properly display maps in this application.
 You can obtain a key from the [Google Cloud Platform Console](https://console.cloud.google.com/).